inQWIRE/SQIR/README.md

 We rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development.

-### SQIRE as an IR

-The primary use case for SQIRE is as an IR in a verified compiler.
-The compiler directory contains current progress on transformations of SQIRE programs.

-- compiler/Equivalences.v : Verified circuit equivalences useful for Optimizations.v.
-- compiler/Mapping.v : Verified (basic) circuit mapping example.
-- compiler/Optimizations.v : Verified optimizations of SQIRE programs including skip removal and not propagation.
+### compiler

+Compilation from higher-level languages to SQIRE.
+Everything in this directory is experimental (i.e. not done).

-- ~~compiler/CompileFromQwire.v : (IN PROGRESS) Current progress on verified compilation from QWIRE programs to SQIRE programs.~~ (not up-to-date)
+- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIRE programs.
-- ~~compiler/BooleanCompilation.v : Verified compilation from boolean expressions to unitary SQIRE programs.~~ (not up-to-date)
+- compiler/CompileFromQwire.v : Compilation from QWIRE to SQIRE.

+### optimizer

+SQIRE programs optimizations.

+- optimizer/Equivalences.v : Verified circuit equivalences useful for various peephole optimizations.
+- optimizer/GateCancellation.v : Cancel gates adjacent to their inverses, propagate using the rules from Nam et al.
+- optimizer/HadamardReduction.v : 'Hadamard reduction' pass from Nam et al.
-- compiler/Representations.v : Alternative representations of unitary SQIRE programs useful for implementing transformations.
+- optimizer/ListRepresentation.v : List representation of unitary SQIRE programs used for implementing optimizations.
-- compiler/Extraction.v : Code for extracting optimiation code to Ocaml.

-### SQIRE for General Verification
+- optimizer/NonUnitaryOptimizations.v : Examples of optimizations on non-unitary programs.
+- optimizer/NotPropagation.v : Based on the 'not propagation' preprocessing step by Nam et al. (TODO: add handling for Toffoli gates.)
+- optimizer/SkipElimination.v : Toy optimization that removes skip operations.

+### mapper

+Mapping algorithms for SQIRE programs.

+- mapper/LNNMapping.v: Verified circuit mapping example for linear nearest neighbor architecture.

+### examples

-We also include several examples of using SQIRE for general verification.
-The files in the examples directory verify correctness properties of simple quantum algorithms.
+Examples of using SQIRE to verify correctness properties of simple quantum algorithms.

 - examples/Deutsch.v
-- examples/DeutschJozsa.v
+- examples/DeutschJozsa.v *(needs to be updated)*
 - examples/GHZ.v
 - examples/Superdense.v
 - Examples/Teleport.v

+### benchmarks

+*TODO*